burkush/csdt2024ki48burkush4/README.md

 ### How to run the game

 To run the game locally, you need to compile the Checkers.cpp file with a C++ compiler, such as gcc.
-Alternatively, you can copy and paste the contents of Checkers.cpp into an online compiler, such as http://cpp.sh/.